-A grant deed - or a grant bargain and sale deed - is a type of deed used to transfer the ownership of a property from the current owner (grantor) to a person or entity intending to acquire it (a grantee).
+A Grant Deed is a type of Property Deed that is used to transfer the ownership of a property from the current owner (grantor) to a person or entity intending to acquire it (a grantee).

 These documents can be divided into two main categories: